boots-edu/textbook/source/original/week10.md

 __Topic: Advanced __  __WebEz__  __Dialogs and Popups__

-Here we have added a popup with the default title “Alert” and the default buttons \[“Ok”\].
+Here we have added a popup with the default title "Alert" and the default buttons \["Ok"\].

 We have not subscribed since I do not need notification of when the window closes, and there is only one button the user could have clicked.